-The ministry of education was able to design policies that can help stake holders to sensitize the children about the dangers of HIV/AIDS and how it can be prevented.

-The district supervisors was able to monitor the methods of aids prevention adopted by teachers of various schools.

-The teachers was able to know the methods of educating the children prevention measures of the disease

-Parents were able to how to handle their children on matters related to their children's reproductive health through the information obtained from school.
+- 1. The ministry of education will be able to design policies that can help stake holders to sensitize the children about the dangers of HIV/AIDS and how it can be prevented. - 2.
+The district supervisors will be able to monitor the methods of aids prevention adopted by teachers of various schools. - 3.
+The teachers will be able to know the methods of educating the children prevention measures of the disease - 4.
+Parents will be able to how to handle their children on matters related to their children's reproductive health through the information obtained from school.